LeandroGioria/GymPointApp/README.md

 <blockquote><strong>email:</strong> admin@gympoint.com</blockquote>
 <blockquote> <strong>senha:</strong> 123456</blockquote>

-for mobile you need the Android emulator with the SDK installed or IOS emulator and the react-native cli.
+For mobile you need the Android emulator with the SDK installed or IOS emulator and the react-native cli.

 <blockquote>The project was developed and tested on Android device</blockquote>